llb4689/FL/src/README.md

 terminal 12:
 python main.py --role client --user_id 10

+After this, compute.py should be run to generate averages and graphs.

+python compute.py

 ## Components

 FLClient: A class that represents a federated learning client.
 It handles model training and evaluation, communicates with the server, and stores evaluation history.